skypjack/entt/docs/md/config.md

 ## ENTT_ASSERT

-For performance reasons, `EnTT` doesn't use exceptions or any other control structures.
+For performance reasons, `EnTT` does not use exceptions or any other control structures.
 In fact, it offers many features that result in undefined behavior if not used correctly.<br/>
 To get around this, the library relies on a lot of asserts for the purpose of